yukijina/yukijina.github.io/_posts/2019-06-06-ruby_on_rails_project.markdown

 I have learned so many things about ruby on rails so far such as MVC model, RESTful routes, CRUD, validation, layout.
 I did my best to complete each learning section.
 But at the same time, I felt it was overloading to my brain because I experienced a lot of inputs within a limited time frame.
 I need outputs to sort out a way to handle this.
 Building a project is one of the great things to output what I have learned.

 As always, it was very helpful for me to create a note about the project before building the web app.
-I’m brainstorming solo - what kind of Model, View, Routes, table columns are necessary for the project.
+I am brainstorming solo - what kind of Model, View, Routes, table columns are necessary for the project.
 I spent times to work on it however,  a lot of ideas actually came up while I was coding.
 I ended up modifying many things - adding and removing table columns, and deleting a join table and creating a new one, etc. I was programming, thinking about the logic, at the same time, doing user experience -  what kind of structure or interaction is good for users.

 ### About my project:
 It is called "Job search organizer" !